-Sending an auto-confirmation email has become essential for businesses for a multitude of use cases, including confirming appointments with leads or confirming purchases on an ecommerce store.
-When done right, auto-confirmation emails can build loyalty, provide better customer experiences, and even promote a business’s related products and services.
+Sending an auto-confirmation email has become essential for businesses for many use cases, including confirming appointments with leads or confirming purchases on an eCommerce store.
+Auto-confirmation emails can build loyalty, provide better customer experiences, and even promote a business’s related products and services.

-In this post, we want to show you 10 auto-confirmation email best practices.
-But first, let’s take a look at what these emails are, and why they serve an important business purpose.
+In this post, we want to show you ten auto-confirmation email best practices.
+But first, let’s look at what these emails are and why they serve an essential business purpose.

 What is an auto-confirmation email?

 In a nutshell, a confirmation email is one kind of transactional email between a business and a customer.
 It is triggered by particular actions by the customer who uses the business website.
 It confirms certain interactions like registrations, purchases, subscriptions to newsletters, and others.
 These emails may also include information and further instructions that may be important to the customer.

 Because confirmation emails are purposeful and relevant, they are sent to the customer’s primary inbox.
 Confirmation emails are then twice as likely to be opened and read by the customer rather than, say, promotions and newsletters which are usually directed to inbox subfolders.

 The best thing is that confirmation emails can now be automated and customized, saving a lot of time for marketers.
 Interested to learn how to maximize this effective marketing tool?
 Check out the following pro-tips and best practices for preparing auto-confirmation emails.